Carbon-Fusion/build_fwul/README.md

 ## Rebuild / Update ISO

 1. `cd ~/archlive`
-1. Add the option "-C" to the instruction in "Usage / Build"
+1. Add the option "-C"  or "-F" option to the instruction in "Usage / Build"